robcarver17/pysystemtrade/docs/userguide.md

         ## Notice the caching method takes as arguments the item name (same as the method), instrument code, private function to call
             if we need to calculate, and the system stage (self)
         ##  There can be additional arguments
+        ## note if we want to identify something with a flag we'd also included flags="flagname".
+Look at

         combined_forecast=self.parent.calc_or_cache( 'get_combined_forecast', instrument_code,  _get_combined_forecast, self)
         return combined_forecast